-When my grandmother, Zelda, passed away a few years ago at the age of 90, she left me with a box of miscellaneous items from her house that she knew I had grown to appreciate over the years.
+When my grandmother, Zelda, passed away fifteen years ago at the age of ninety, she left me with a box of miscellaneous items from her house that she knew I had grown to appreciate over the years.
 Among these items is an old leather-bound journal that she aptly named her Inspiration Journal.

 Throughout the second half of her life, she used this journal to jot down ideas, thoughts, quotes, song lyrics, and anything else that moved her.
 She would read excerpts from her journal to me when I was growing up, and I would listen and ask questions.
 I honestly credit a part of who I am now to the wisdom she bestowed on me when I was young.

 Although I’ve shared her wisdom with blog subscribers and book readers in the past, today is the day she became an angel fifteen years ago.
 So to honor her, I want to share some of my favorite excerpts from her journal with you.
 I’ve done my best to sort, copyedit, and reorganize her thoughts into twelve inspiring bullet points.
 I hope you find value in them.

 - Breathe in the future, breathe out the past.
 No matter where you are or what you’re going through, always believe that there is a light at the end of the tunnel.
 Never expect, assume, or demand.
 Just do your best, control the elements you can control, and then let it be.
 Because once you have done what you can, if it is meant to be, it will happen, or it will show you the next step that needs to be taken.